 “No, I said !”

-I can hear her giggle and mumble something along the lines of “Idiot”, or maybe “I don't care.”
+I can hear her giggle and mumble something along the lines of “idiot”, or maybe “I don't care.”
 I prefer the latter.

-“I love you,” She says.
+“I love you,” she says.

+“So do I, sis.”
 I also add, “You shouldn't care what people think, especially Kyle.”

 “Do you want me to kick his ass ?”
 I suggest.

 She laughs, then shrugs.
 Leah shakes her head.
 My sister isn't the violent type.
-Finally, after a few minutes I get her to come down with me to the garden where our family is waiting.
+Finally, after a few minutes I convince her to head down to the garden with me, where our family is waiting.

 * * *

-“Sure, man.
+“Sure.
 For how many days ?”

 An annoying beeping wakes me up.
-I rub the little sleep that's left out of my eyes and look to see what's making the noise.
-It's my cell, that I'd left in my jean pocket, which is now on the floor.
+I rub the sleep out of my eyes and look around to see what's making that awful noise.
+It's my cell, that I'd left in my jeans, which were now laying on the floor.
 I pick them up and I double take at the caller ID.
 It's Leah.
 After I'd called her weeks ago, I had assumed her kidnapper had confiscated her phone and hadn't bothered trying to reach her again.
 I have to steady my hands before picking up, my heart beating out of my chest.

 “Where are you, are you hurt ?”
 I ask urgently.